-- 7.9.1 A principal who applies for and is awarded one of the 75 full time equivalent study awards from the Ministry | Te Tāhuhu o te Mātauranga, available nationally each year to all primary teachers and principals, shall be granted leave on pay for the period of the study. - 7.9.2 In allocating study awards the good employer requirements of section 597 of the Education and Training Act 2020 shall be considered. - 7.9.3 Up to five of the 75 awards may be available to teachers or principals who intend to undertake an agreed project of research in education.
+- 7.9.1 A principal who applies for and is awarded one of the 75 full time equivalent study awards from the Ministry | Te Tāhuhu o te Mātauranga, available nationally each year to all primary teachers and principals, shall be granted leave on pay for the period of the study.
+The priorities for the awarding of the study awards shall be as determined by the Ministry | Te Tāhuhu o te Mātauranga after consultation with NZELTE Riu Roa. - 7.9.2 In allocating study awards the good employer requirements of sections 597 and 600 of the Education and Training Act 2020section 77A of the State Sector Act 1988 shall be considered. - 7.9.3 Up to five of the 75 awards may be available to teachers or principals who intend to undertake an agreed project of research in education.